Distributed Systems Theory

 Scalability Limits

-Theorem (Distributed Coordination): For n nodes with failure detector:
+Theorem (Distributed Coordination): for $n$ nodes with a failure detector:

 Research Frontiers